 child care is not available within a reasonable distance from the parent’s

-there is at least one licensed or certified child care facility with space
+is at least one licensed or certified child care facility with space available

-available for the child.
-The certified or licensed child care facility,
+for the child.
+The certified or licensed child care facility, including

-including a W-2 agency with certified or licensed on-site child care,
+a W-2 agency with certified or licensed on-site child care, must not be

-must not be considered available if there is documentation that the facility
+considered available if there is documentation that the facility would

-would be harmful to the health or safety of the child.
-Reasonable
+be harmful to the health or safety of the child.
+Reasonable distance means

-distance means no more than 60 minutes travel time one-way, using available
+no more than 60 minutes travel time one-way, using available transportation,

-transportation, from the parent’s home to the child care provider’s location
+from the parent’s home to the child care provider’s location to the parent’s

 2. Informal child care by a relative or under other arrangements is unavailable or unsuitable.
 Informal child care is defined as an arrangement in which the child care provider is neither licensed nor certified.
 Informal child care arrangements may be used by any W-2 participant; however, a participant cannot be required to use informal child care.
 (See Child Care Policy Manual, Chapter 1)